Nico-Curti/NumPyNet/docs/NumPyNet/layers/connected_layer.md

 layer.backward(delta, copy=False)

 # now net_delta is modified and ready to be passed to the previous layer.delta
-# and also the updates for scales and bias are computed
+# and also the updates for weights and bias are computed in the backward

 # update of the trainable weights
 layer.update(momentum=0., decay=0., lr=1e-2, lr_decay=1.)